Paid Search Trends: Top PPC Predictions From 18 Experts

 I think mobile will continue to play a larger role for paid search and social in the coming year.
 The user trends can’t be ignored as people migrate to these devices.

-We’ve already seen this migration in 2014 and we’ll see more of the same in 2015.
-Will 2015 be the year where mobile traffic / search / interaction overtakes PCs?
+We’ve already seen this migration and we’ll see more of the same.
+Will be the year where mobile traffic / search / interaction overtakes PCs?
 I don’t think so.
 But we’ll continue to see mobile grow and businesses that don’t keep up will be left behind.

 Larry Kim, Founder & Chief Technology Officer at Wordstream